Inspired by Rock’n’Roll classics, our solid body electric ukuleles are made for the stage.

 In 2000, motivated by Brian’s interest in the skills required to make a great sounding guitar, and nudged in the direction by a few friends, we started learning how to build electric guitars.
 It started with a couple of hobby builds for Brian who has been playing guitar since he was 10.
-We soon found a niche making guitars from oil cans, which is a childhood occupation for many African children.
-Ours are electrical and playable though, so much so that they have featured on many a stage and are owned by musical celebrities around the world.
-We’ve made over a thousand of these guitars to date.
+We soon found a niche making guitars from oil cans, with which we cut our teeth and developed the skills and gathered the equipment to be able to more quickly produce guitars of a higher standard always setting the bar a little higher.

 Being based on the southern tip of Africa, and out in the countryside to boot, we have become expert in-sources.
-We pretty much make everything ourselves.
+We pretty much make everything we can ourselves.

 Our wood comes largely from our extensive stock of reclaimed timber on our farm.
 Gathered over the years, there is more than a thousand cubic meters of it, a fair percentage of which is valuable teak and other interesting woods.
 We hope that by using reclaimed timber we are reducing our environmental footprint.

 Most of the spray painted bodies are made from Meranti or Douglas Fir which are lightweight yet stable with great acoustic properties.
 Maple, Wenge and special figured woods are bought in for projects.